jalaja-git/zlog/README.md

 The interface is inspired by [zerolog](https://github.com/rs/zerolog) and uses it for the default implementation that provides JSON.

-zlog's API mimics the chaining API style from zerolog/logrus to provide a simple and intuitive interface to the developers while allowing high performance implementations avoiding reflection and allocations.
+zlog's API mimics the chaining API style from zerolog and logrus to provide a simple intuitive interface to the developers while allowing high performance implementations avoiding reflection and allocations.